 The first number (“Per Claim” or “Per Occurrence”) refers to the maximum amount that can be paid as damages for any single claim.
 The second number (“Aggregate”) refers to the total amount that can be paid for all claims during the policy period.
-Defense costs are unlimited and are not deducted from the limits of liability.

 Are there any export or legal restrictions?

 The information and materials provided on this website are intended for general reference only, and may not describe all of the terms, conditions, and exceptions applicable to the NASW RRG Plan Administrator’s products and services.
 All coverages are subject to the terms and conditions of the insurance policies issued.
 Coverage availability may vary by your individual circumstances and/or by additional minimum coverage limits that may be required within your state.
 The products and services offered on our website are only available in the jurisdictions in which the NASW RRG Plan Administrator is properly licensed.
-Coverage is only available in the 50 United States, the District of Columbia, and the U.S. Virgin Islands.
+Coverage is only available in the 50 United States, the District of Columbia, U.S. Virgin Islands, and Guam.

 How do I take out a group/corporate/non-profit policy?